- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 And within this whether or not it is acceptable to pursue a weight-loss diet must be considered.

 The Twisted Sense of “Diet”

-Diet, by definition, is the food choices which we each make daily.
+Diet, by definition, is the food choices that we each make daily.
 So in essence, we all are on “a diet.”
-Unfortunately much of society has twisted this definition of diet to the meaning of a diet for the purpose of weight loss.
+Unfortunately, much of society has twisted this definition of diet to the meaning of a diet for the purpose of weight loss.

 Tabloids, magazines, and television all blast reinforcement of the importance of appearance and how to achieve a perfect body.

-Very little media content supports achieving a natural appearance – whether this be a voluptuous (and historically sought after) female appearance, normal growth of and color of body hair, and letting our bodies just be that which they naturally would chose to.
+Very little media content supports achieving a natural appearance – whether this is a voluptuous (and historically sought after) female appearance, normal growth of and color of body hair, and letting our bodies just be that which they naturally would choose to be.

-Not only women are affected by this, male publications and entertainment news also focuses on how to remove extra hair, to look more toned, and to fit a high maintenance and for many unnatural ideal.
+Not only women are affected by this, but male publications and entertainment news also focus on how to remove extra hair, look more toned, and fit high maintenance and for many unnatural ideals.